-It’s easier than ever to be sucked in for hours even days in the comfort of our own homes.
-In today’s tech world we have access to so many social media platforms at our fingertips.
+It’s easier than ever to be sucked in for hours – even days – in the comfort of our own homes.
+Certainly, in today’s tech world we have access to so many social media platforms at our fingertips.
 We have high-speed internet, great program/movie platforms like Netflix, Hulu, and Amazon Prime.
-And binge-watch on amazing cutting-edge big screen tv’s.
+And binge-watch on amazing cutting-edge big screen TV’s.
 Taking walks, hikes, and enjoying the outdoors is almost an outdated concept to many.
-Especially during a world pandemic!
-Staying indoors is also a new normal and deemed necessary in many states during the stay in place and social distancing laws.
 However, is staying indoors as safe as we think it is?
 Could we be exposing ourselves to more allergens and bacteria without even knowing it?
+Are we creating the Indoor Allergen Generation?

 According to Healthline.com, more than half of the people who participated in the allergen survey in America have had positive reactions to one or more allergens.